Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Scale of the Solar System.md

 **By comparing sizes and distances we can scale our solar system all the way up from the Earth and the Moon, up to our nearest star, and you might be surprised how far that actually is!** - By comparing sizes and distances we can scale our solar system all the way up from the Earth and the Moon, up to our nearest star, and you might be surprised how far that actually is!

-Last initially checked on 2024-12-27 by Lauren Mason (llm34@cam.ac.uk) and double-checked on 2025-01-30 by Rowam Ong (rzmo2@cantab.ac.uk)
+Last initially checked on 2025-11-23 by Chiara Delpiano-Cordeiro (cd796@cam.ac.uk) and double-checked on 2025-XX-XX by X

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->